 The VTC TPE Group added ultrasoft Zero Shore A rated TPE to its Mediprene range.

 The Rubex Tubes Mattress won 'High Product Quality' award at the Interzum exhibtion.

-Libeltex and Cellular Foams have a successful exhibition at INDEX in Geneva during April.
+Libeltex and Cellular Foams successfully exhibited at INDEX in Geneva during April.

 Pathway Polymers, Vita’s US PU systems and prepolymers developer and manufacturer, created one of the world’s most complete ‘one stop shops’ for tyre fill and other flatproofing products by forming an agreement with Urethane Holdings (UH) of Georgia, in the US.

-Lean manufacturing initiatives continue to drive improved operating performance across the Group.
+Lean manufacturing initiatives continued to drive improved operating performance across the Group.

-In April, the Group announced restructuring of its long-term financing and capital structure through a debt for equity swap and injection of funds from its major sponsor, TPG, and certain members of its existing lender group.
-Vita now has one of the strongest balance sheets in the polymer industry.
+In April, the Group announced restructuring of its long-term financing and capital structure through a debt for equity swap and injection of funds from its major sponsor and members of its lender group.

 On 26 August the Group achieved its 60th anniversary.